Dhghomon/easy_rust/README.md

 ## Closures in functions

+Closures are great.
+So how do we put them into our own functions?

-You can make your own functions that take closures, but inside a function it is less free and you have to decide the type of closure.
+You can make your own functions that take closures, but inside them it is less free and you have to decide the type.
 Outside a function a closure can decide by itself between `Fn`, `FnMut` and `FnOnce`, but inside you have to choose one.
 The best way to understand is to look at a few function signatures.
-Here is the one for `.all()`, which we know checks an iterator to see if everything is `true` (depending on what you decide is `true` or `false`).
+Here is the one for `.all()`.
+We remember that it checks an iterator to see if everything is `true` (depending on what you decide is `true` or `false`).
 Part of its signature says this:

 ```rust
     fn all<F>(&mut self, f: F) -> bool    // 🚧